 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Example: Today is Monday, in 15 days it will be Tuesday (15 mod 7 = 1), Monday +1 = Tuesday.
+Example: If today is a Monday, in 15 days it will be a Tuesday because $ 15 \bmod 7 = 1 $, and Monday $ +1 $ equals Tuesday.

 dCode retains ownership of the "Day of the Week of a Date" source code.
-Any algorithm for the "Day of the Week of a Date" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Day of the Week of a Date" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Day of the Week of a Date" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Day of the Week of a Date" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Day of the Week of a Date" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Day of the Week of a Date" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.